 The Corporation was a party to an employment agreement with M. Stephen Enders, Chief Operating Officer of the Corporation, effective October 1, 2010.
 Under the agreement, Mr. Enders received US\$200,000 per year.
 Mr. Enders ceased to be Chief Operating Officer on March 8, 2015 and the position was eliminated.
-In consideration thereof, Mr. Enders shall receive a lump sum payment equal to 12 months of his salary and benefits.
-Mr. Enders will continue with the Company as a consultant and a member of the advisory board.
+In consideration thereof, Mr. Enders received a lump sum payment \$255,640 which was equal to 12 months of his salary and benefits.
+Mr. Enders continues as a consultant to, and a member of the advisory board of, the Corporation.